All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can Tirzepatide Reverse Type 2 Diabetes?

 The term "reversal" is used cautiously in the medical community.
 What the data shows is that a meaningful percentage of patients achieve A1C levels below 5.7% (the normal range) while on treatment.
 In SURPASS-4, 23% of patients on the 15 mg dose reached this threshold.
-However, this likely requires ongoing treatment.
+But this likely requires ongoing treatment.
 Stopping tirzepatide typically results in blood sugar rising back toward pre-treatment levels within 8 to 12 weeks as both the direct hormonal effects and the weight loss benefits diminish.

 Reducing Other Diabetes Medications Over Time